ot4i/app-connect-templates/resources/markdown/Sync data between Snowflake and Databricks_instructions.md

 3. To start the flow, in the banner click **Start flow** or **Deploy flow**.

-Use this template to retrieve rows from a Snowflake table and bulk‑insert the data into a Databricks table.
+For example, use this template to retrieve rows from a Snowflake table and bulk‑insert the data into a Databricks table.